-Beginning in Configuration Manager version 1610, you can change your MDM authority without having to contact Microsoft Support and without having to unenroll and reenroll your existing managed devices.
+You can change your MDM authority without having to contact Microsoft Support and without having to unenroll and reenroll your existing managed devices.
 This article provides the steps to change an existing Microsoft Intune tenant configured from the Configuration Manager console (hybrid) to Intune standalone.
-When you complete the steps in this article, devices will be managed by Microsoft Intune in the Azure portal.
+When you complete the steps in this article, devices are managed by Microsoft Intune in the Azure portal.

 If you want to change an existing Microsoft Intune tenant, with the MDM authority set to Intune, to Configuration Manager (hybrid), see Change the MDM authority.

-After you change to the new MDM authority, there will likely be transition time (up to eight hours) before the device checks in and synchronizes with the service.
-You must configure settings in the new MDM authority (Intune standalone) to ensure enrolled devices continue to be managed and protected after the change.
+After you change the MDM authority, expect a transition time of up to eight hours.
+It can take this long before the device checks in and synchronizes with the service.
+To ensure enrolled devices continue to be managed and protected after the change, configure settings directly in Intune.
 Note the following considerations:

 - Devices must connect with the service after the change so that the settings from the new MDM authority (Intune standalone) replace the existing settings on the device.